ikunetwork/WhitePaper/README.md

 <b id="f40">40</b> Grand View Research, Medical marijuana emerged as the largest marijuana type segment in 2016 and is estimated to be valued at USD 100.03 billion by 2025, https://www.grandviewresearch.com/press-release/global-legal-marijuana-market (2018).

-Principal Authors          Experience
+Principal Authors

-Gregory J. Rigano, Esq     IP lawyer, Counseled $1 billion+ in global tech tx Michael Kisselgof          Credit Suisse, Private Banking - SAP, Digital Strategy Thomas Deisboeck, MD       Professor Harvard Medical School, Mass General Hospital
+(i) Gregory J. Rigano, Esq. - IP lawyer, Counseled $1 billion+ in global tech tx (ii) Michael Kisselgof - Credit Suisse, Private Banking - SAP, Digital Strategy (iii) Thomas Deisboeck, MD - Professor Harvard Medical School, Mass General Hospital

 Without permission, anyone may use, reproduce or distribute any material in this white paper for non-commercial and educational use (i.e., other than for a fee or for commercial purposes) provided that the original source and the applicable copyright notice are cited.